Private Attorneys General Act: Criticism and effort to repeal PAGA

-2024 PAGA Amendments
+2024 PAGA amendments

 The 2024 PAGA amendments in California, enacted via Assembly Bill (AB) 2288 and Senate Bill (SB) 92 and effective for notices filed on or after June 19, 2024, significantly modified the state's labor enforcement mechanism.
 A key change was the introduction of stricter standing requirements, mandating that a PAGA plaintiff must have "personally suffered each" specific Labor Code violation alleged in the representative action.
 Prior to this amendment in 2024, an aggrieved employee who suffered just one Labor Code violation had standing to sue for a wide array of other violations affecting fellow employees.
 The 2024 reforms also explicitly granted courts the authority to limit the scope of PAGA claims at trial, enhancing manageability.

 The 2024 amendments also substantially revised the penalty structure, introducing reduced liability for employers who demonstrate good-faith compliance efforts.
 For employers who take "all reasonable steps" to comply before receiving a PAGA notice, penalties can be capped at 15% of the maximum amount, with different caps for remediation taken afterward.
 Conversely, a higher $200 penalty for "subsequent" violations is reserved for cases involving malicious, fraudulent, or oppressive conduct, or where a prior violation finding exists.
 To encourage early resolution, the reforms expand the range of Labor Code violations that employers may cure and establish a new process for an Early Evaluation Conference.
 Finally, the division of recovered penalties was adjusted to allocate 35% (up from 25%) to the aggrieved employees, with the remaining 65% (down from 75%) going to the Labor and Workforce Development Agency (LWDA).

+2026 Proposed additional amendments

+In February 2026, the LWDA issued a Notice of Proposed Rulemaking, introducing further administrative controls specifically aimed at curbing predatory and template-driven litigation.
+Central to these 2026 proposals is the creation of a "high-frequency filer" framework, targeting attorneys or law firms that have filed 200 or more PAGA notices within a 12-month period.
+Under these rules, such filers would be required to submit a separate certification signed by the plaintiff, affirming that the claims have actual legal and evidentiary support and are not being submitted for an improper purpose.
+Furthermore, the 2026 regulations establish a formal "vexatious filer" designation; attorneys identified as such would be subject to pre-filing screening orders, effectively requiring the LWDA to verify the compliance and factual specificity of their notices before they can proceed.
+These measures, along with a mandate that notices provide specific "facts and theories" rather than boilerplate legal conclusions, represent a concerted effort to shift PAGA away from high-volume, "shakedown" tactics and back toward its original intent of meaningful labor law enforcement.